Ifylee/editNow/README.md

 ## Description

-This project is a browser-based text editor built as a single-page application (SPA) that meets all the Progressive Web App (PWA) standards.
+EditNow is a browser-based text editor built as a single-page application (SPA) that meets all the Progressive Web App (PWA) standards.
 It can be used offline and uses multiple methods to save data, ensuring it works even if a browser doesn’t support one of the options.
 The main way it stores data is through IndexedDB, simplified with the idb package.

 ## Key Features